PlanktoScope/pallet-standard/README.md

 ## Licensing

-Forklift packages deployed by this pallet have their own software licenses, as specified in the Forklift repositories where those packages are published.
+Forklift packages deployed by this pallet have their own software licenses, as specified in the declaration files for those packages.
 Any source code provided with this Forklift pallet is covered by the following information, except where otherwise indicated:

 Copyright Ethan Li and PlanktoScope project contributors